-COMSC-122 COMSC-123 Programming Concepts and Methodo Introduction to Computer Ethics ologies I 3 3
+COMSC-122 Programming Concepts and Method ologies I 3

+COMSC-123 Introduction to Computer Ethics 3

 TOTAL UNITS FOR THE MAJOR: 33

-TOTAL UNITS FOR THE DEGREE 60
+TOTAL UNITS FOR TH IE DEGREE 60

 - 1. Provide technical assistance and problem resolution to computer users regarding hardware, software, and networking issues. - 2.
 Design and implement an information and communication Technology support system that includes a tracking system and documentation. - 3.
 Support new installations, including hardware and software, peripherals, training policies and documentation.